Skip to main content

 Context (the problems)

-Whilst the need for transport arises from where we live and choose to go about day-to-day activities, transport infrastructure itself also shapes the current and future quality of our environment and towns and cities.
+Whilst the need for transport arises from where we live and choose to go about day-to-day activities, transport infrastructure itself also shapes the current and future quality of our lives, environment and economy.
 In developing the ETP 2035 we therefore need to reflect on the wider challenges for transport whilst recognising the current shortcomings of the transport networks.

 Wider societal challenges